Oriented Borel-Moore homologies of toric varieties: Homology groups of toric varieties

 is an isomorphism. \end{prop} \begin{proof} As the maps $U_i \times^T (W \times X) \to U_i \times^T X$ are vector bundles, the Künneth isomorphism

 follows from the extended homotopy property.
-Indeed, it is easy to show using only the basic properties of Borel-Moore exterior product that taking the exterior product with the fundamental class of a vector bundle exactly coincides with the associated pullback morphism.
+Indeed, it is easy to show using only the basic properties of Borel--Moore exterior product that taking the exterior product with the fundamental class of a vector bundle exactly coincides with the associated pullback morphism.

 The localization sequence yields the following commutative diagram: